gjjoo/gjjoo/README.md

 `Using SSR and Graphql`

-This project is based on travel blogs and news topics.
+This project is based on digital nomad's stories and topics.

 - [Design System](https://github.com/trabeeteam/trabee-ui)
 - [Front End](https://github.com/trabeeteam/trabee-web)